 Using DukeHub (Duke's online student registration system), students are able to drop a course or add a course during the designated Drop/Add period at the beginning of each semester.
-Detailed instructions for using DukeHub are available online.

 The decision to withdraw from a course after the scheduled Drop/Add period requires the student to meet with their faculty advisor and the faculty of the respective course(s).
-If the faculty of the respective course(s) agree to the withdrawal, the student completes the Course Withdrawal Form and:
+If the faculty advisor and faculty of the respective course(s) agree to the withdrawal, the student completes the Course Withdrawal Form and withdrawal is denied, the student must complete the course and will receive the final earned grade on the official academic transcript.

-- obtains the signature of the faculty advisor - obtains the signature of the faculty member teaching the course.
+- obtains the signature of the faculty advisor, - obtains the signature of the faculty member teaching the course.

 The faculty member teaching the course then forwards the signed form to the appropriate Assistant Dean for approval.
 The withdrawal will be indicated on the student's transcript as a Withdrew (W).
-If the withdrawal is denied, the student must complete the course and will receive the final earned grade on his/her official academic transcript.
+If the

 When a withdrawal is approved, the student should be aware that the Duke University School of Nursing cannot guarantee registration in the course the next time it is offered.
-Consequently, the student may be delayed in completing the respective program for which he/she is matriculated.
+Consequently, the student may be delayed in completing the respective program for which he or she is matriculated.
 The student may be required to take a leave of absence from the respective program since required courses are not taught each semester.
 Students who find it necessary to interrupt their program of study should formally request in writing a leave of absence following the procedures outlined in the Student Handbook and utilizing the form available online through the Office of Student Services.
 A maximum of one calendar year's leave may be granted.
 Please refer to the section below on Leaves of Absence for further details.

-Refunds of tuition are subject to the parameters set forth in the Tuition Withdrawal Adjustment Policy of the University.
-The Course Withdrawal Form may be obtained via the School of Nursing website, or in the Office of Student Services.
+Refunds of tuition and fees will not be made except as applicable within the established parameter of a total withdrawal from the program after the Drop/Add period.
+The Course Withdrawal Form may be obtained via the School of Nursing website, or in the Office of Admissions and Student Services.